TP2.png

 It takes around 1.5 pounds of wood to make a single roll.
 One tree produces about 1500 rolls of toilet paper per World Atlas

-The World Atlas also points out that we sacrifice over 31 million trees to satisfy America's toilet paper needs for one year
+According to QS Supplies we sacrifice to satisfy America's toilet paper needs for one year

-These forests are home to countless species and play a crucial role in climate regulation.
+These forests not only provide habitats for countless species, but they’re also critical to global climate regulation.
 When they're cleared for toilet paper production, we lose biodiversity, carbon sinks, and the delicate balance of our ecosystems.

 Energy’s role in TP production

-From harvesting trees to transporting logs to powering factories, toilet paper production consumes a considerable amount of energy that affects climate change.
+From harvesting trees to transporting logs to powering factories, toilet paper’s carbon footprint is huge.

 Toilet paper production requires 78 million tons of oil annually, as reported by The World Counts.